lambdaofgod/matrix-factorization/README.md

 * seaborn
 * h2o

-Note that first four packages are by default available in Anaconda.
+Note that first four packages are available in Anaconda by default.

+## Usage
+See Makefile for loading and preparing data.
+For actual interesting stuff see *notebooks* folder.